darrenrector91/gig-finder/readme.md

 <h2>Requirements to start using application</h2>
 <ol>
     <li>Google account or an email is necessary to login into application</li>
-    <li>In order to use application a Google Firebase account will need to be setup, this is used for Firebase Storage</li>
 </ol>

 <h2>Steps to launch app</h2>